 A referendum on the UK's membership of the EU was held on 23 June 2016 and resulted in a majority of 52% in favour of the withdrawal of the UK from the EU, or "Brexit".
-On 29 March 2017, the UK served notice on the EU in accordance with Article 50 of the Treaty on European Union ("Article 50").
-The Brexit vote means that insurance and reinsurance carriers operating in the UK now face a period of regulatory uncertainty as the UK and the EU enter into a complex and potentially protracted process to redefine the UK's economic and political relationships with the EU.
+On 29 March 2017, the UK served notice on the EU in accordance with Article 50 of the Treaty on European Union ("Article 50") and negotiations between the UK and the EU to redefine the UK's economic and political relationships with the EU are ongoing.
+The ongoing negotiations mean that insurance and reinsurance carriers operating in the UK face a period of regulatory uncertainty.

 The principal risks of Brexit to TRL are the ability to access EU (re)insurance markets in the future and the devaluation of Sterling.
-As the majority of TRL's business is reinsurance, we do not anticipate that the possible loss of access to the single market will have a material effect on TRL's business and performance.
+As the majority of TRL's business is reinsurance, TRL does not anticipate that the possible loss of access to the single market will have a material effect on its business and performance.
 The currency risk associated with Brexit is managed by the capitalisation of TRL being held in US Dollars and by matching the insurance liabilities with assets in the same currency.